 The Disney Esmeralda looks 100% Romani (Gypsy).
 She has a darker complexion, dark hair, and light green eyes (with no glint).
 Her eyes also do not change color pending on how much light is in the space, which kind of makes them look witchy.
 She keeps her hair pulled back and the way she does it, it creates a big poof.
 This poof makes her look older.
 When her hair is down she looks younger.
 Her hair also has a slight curl.
 Though in the middle of the epic running away from Frollo, her hair looks straight but that could just be inconsistencies in animation or the wind, take your pick.
 But it does look straight.

 Her age is very vague.
-Most of the Disney characters have a rough age range or they just say (like Ariel and Jasmine).
+Most of the Disney characters have a rough age range or they just say how old they are like Ariel and Jasmine.
 With this shift in Disney heroines being somewhat more independent and less dreamy, they appear to be older than the typical “Disney princess” (except Tiana, I would say she is like a compromise between the archetypal Princess and the confident independent heroine of the late nineties).
 The question is how old is Disney’s Esmeralda.
 With the age inflation that Disney implements, I’d say she most likely 22 at the youngest, which is old for a Disney heroine.
-The long and short of it is, Esmeralda is meant to be older like “she’s been around.” (not my phasing, watch the commentary, it’s the scene where Esmeralda is helping Quasimodo from the pillory.)
+The long and short of it is, Esmeralda is meant to be older like “she’s been around.”
+This is not my phasing, watch the commentary, it’s the scene where Esmeralda is helping Quasimodo from the pillory.
 To listen to the commentary, The DVD

 Against the original novel by Victor Hugo, Esmeralda’s looks are very different.
 Esmeralda is never described in graphic detail but she’s described as very beautiful frequently by many characters.
 Disney Esmeralda is meant to be beautiful certainly (what Disney main female character isn’t?) but she is never called beautiful in the movie.
-The closest mention to her looks is Clopin saying she’s “The Finest Girl is France” (which means she beats out Belle considering her cameo.)
+The closest mention to her looks is Clopin saying she’s “The Finest Girl is France.”

 Esmeralda in the book is not 100% Romani (Gypsy).
-Her mother is a French women and while her Father could have been a Gypsy, it is never actually mentioned who her father is.
+Her mother is a French women and while her Father could have been a Gypsy, it is never actually mentioned who was her father.
 Esmeralda has a golden skin tone, black hair and black eyes.
-Part of Esmeralda’s charm in the book is her innocence and her total unawareness of her beauty.
-Disney Esmeralda is the complete and utter opposite; she knows her appeal, exploits it and given that quote by the director Kirk Wise that I mention earlier, I’m not sure how innocent she is.
+Part of Esmeralda’s charm in the book is her innocence and her total unawareness of her own beauty.
+Disney Esmeralda is the complete and utter opposite; she knows her appeal, exploits it and given that quote by the director Kirk Wise that I mention earlier, I’m not sure how innocent is in the movie.
 (I still wonder if the production actually read the book or just confused it with other Hunchback films) So it safe to say that Disney did not use Hugo for even a basis of Esmeralda’s design.

 Next Time Phoebus